openstack/watcher-specs/specs/queens/approved/zone-migration-strategy.rst

 * VolumeMigrateCount

-  The number of detached volumes actually migrated
+  The number of detached volumes should be migrated

 * PlannedVolumeMigrateCount